Lexi Witkop: "I fought for myself"

 TRAVERSE CITY — In the days after March 8, Lexi Witkop, 20, bought herself a clear vinyl shower curtain.

-She had to go to a couple of stores to find it, and it wasn’t even a real shower curtain.
+She found it at a local department store, and it wasn’t even a standard shower curtain.

-It was a liner.
+It was more like a liner.
 Made for use with a traditional fabric shower curtain.
 One patterned with flowers, or birds or a bold abstract design.

 But Witkop can’t use that kind anymore.